activitystream/slate/source/includes/as-api/_aspects.md

 content | String
 properties | JSON | JSON containing additional, customer specific, information

-Please note that the action_type (“as.app.reward.unlocked” in this case) can also have title information attached to it and that storing a common template there can be more efficient than storing redundant strings with every event.
+Please note that the action (“as.app.reward.unlocked” in this case) can also have title information attached to it and that storing a common template there can be more efficient than storing redundant strings with every event.

 **Applies to:** [`Events`](), [`Entities`]()</br>
 **Compliments:** [`Presentation`]()